usgs/pestpp/documentation/pestpp_users_manual.md

 Like PEST, PESTPP-GLM undertakes highly parameterized inversion.
 It once also offered global optimization through the differential evolution (DE) method; that implementation has been removed, and the *global_opt* and *de_\** control variables that selected it are now refused with a message pointing at PESTPP-MOU, which carries a maintained DE generator.

+PESTPP-GLM once also formed super parameters internally (“SVD-assist”).
+That has been removed as well.
+Unlike the DE variables, the keywords that controlled it - *n_iter_base*, *n_iter_super*, *max_n_super*, *super_eigthresh*, *super_relparmax*, *max_super_frz_iter* and *glm_rebase_super* - are still accepted, because they appear in a great many existing PEST control files that have to remain readable.
+Each is reported as deprecated and then ignored.
+Users who want SVD-assist should use the PEST utilities; users who want dimension reduction within the PEST++ suite should look at PESTPP-IES.

 ## <a id='s10-1b' />6.2 Highly Parameterized Inversion

 ### <a id='s10-1-1' />6.2.1 Basic Equations